Diversity, Equity & Inclusion (DEI) Hub

 United Kingdom

-• The Talent & Diversity Network of the Association of British Insurers (ABI) brings members together to discuss key issues, share best practices and drive change.
-Every year it publishes a survey, available to participating members, which collates information about the D&I initiatives taken by members.
+• The DEI Network of the Association of British Insurers (ABI) brings members together to discuss key issues, share best practices and drive change.
+Every year it publishes a survey, available to participating members, which collates information about the DEI initiatives taken by members.

 • As an employer, the ABI’s inclusion strategy focuses on creating a culture that allows everyone to thrive.